 It’s so 2016 to not use artificial intelligence (AI) to automate your work (and life).

-For example, rather than settling for a mediocre blog title, you should use a blogging platform that has the AI tools to generate an amazing one for you.
+For example, rather than settling for a mediocre blog title, you should use a blogging platform that has the AI tools to write catchy headlines for you.

-Not only will your blog titles be memorable and fun, but you will also save time.
+Not only will your blog titles be memorable and fun, but you will also save time when you create content.
 Score.